WWE News: Tyson Fury Teases Date For Next Match

 — FOX Sports (@FOXSports) November 11, 2019

 Triple H believes that Fury is “custom built” for sports entertainment.
-With the 31-year-old planning to retire from his main sport after his next three fights, WWE could become a more permanent destination down the line.
+With the British boxer planning to retire from his main sport after his next three fights, WWE could become a more permanent destination down the line.

-However, the boxer has also teased a future move to UFC after receiving an invitation to train from Conor McGregor.
+However, Fury has also teased a future move to UFC after receiving an invitation to train from Conor McGregor.
 He told talkSPORT that he’ll “set about” the MMA world after he retires from boxing.

 Until then, however, Fury is primarily focusing on his boxing career.
-As he revealed during the interview, he has his sights set on the winner of the upcoming fight between Joshua and Andy Ruiz Jr.
+As he revealed during the interview, he has his sights set on the winner of the upcoming fight between Anthony Joshua and Andy Ruiz Jr.